Prunus x sargentii Jacqueline

 Jacqueline is also one of the more reliable flowering cherries for autumn colour.
 The leaves take on bright orange-red hues, which can be quite dramatic in a good autumn.

-The only downside is that early growth can be somewhat straggly, and the tree might need a bit of helpful pruning when young to produce a pleasing shape.
+The only downside is that early growth can be somewhat straggly, and the tree might need a bit of formative pruning when young to produce a pleasing shape.

 Prunus Jacqueline was discovered in Belgium and is thought to be a hybrid of Prunus sargentii - which is also known for its strong autumn colours.